 - 18.3.
-Design for reliable, stable and manageable operation with specifications relating to human factors and human-machine interfaces - 18.3.1.
-Arrangements and regulatory requirements for reliable, stable and easily controllable operation, with special consideration of human factors and human-machine interfaces
+Design for reliable, stable and controllable operation with specifications relating to human factors and human-machine interfaces - 18.3.1.
+Regulatory provisions and requirements for reliable, stable and easily controllable operation, with special consideration of human factors and person-machine interfaces

 As established in CSN Instruction IS-26, the SSCs shall be designed, manufactured, installed and operated in accordance with their safety classification and taking into account the maintenance, inspection and testing capacity to guarantee their functional capability during the lifetime of the facility.
 When the intervention of a system is necessary in anticipated operational events and rapidly evolving accidents, its action should be automatic, without the manual intervention of the operating personnel for a sufficient time to take the necessary corrective actions.
-Likewise, the SSCs must be designed to guarantee safety functions under the environmental and seismic conditions considered in the foreseen operational events and in the design base accidents, incorporating adequate protections against external and internal events.
+Likewise, the ESCs shall be designed to guarantee safety functions under the environmental and seismic conditions considered in the foreseen operational events and in the design basis accidents, incorporating adequate protections against external and internal hazards.

 The CSN considered it necessary for the licensees of nuclear facilities to formally include requirements relating to human factors in their design modification management procedures, with the participation of specialists in this discipline.
-Thus, CSN Instruction IS-27 on general design criteria for nuclear power plants establishes that: "the design of safety relevant SSCs shall take into account human factor engineering principles and techniques", and instruction IS-21 includes among its requirements that "human factor methods and criteria shall be adequately incorporated into all phases of the process and modification activities".
+Thus, CSN Instruction IS-27 on general design criteria for nuclear power plants establishes that: "the design of safety relevant SSCs shall take into account human factor engineering principles and techniques", and instruction IS-21 concerning modification in nuclear power plants includes among its requirements that "human factor methods and criteria shall be adequately incorporated into all phases of the process and modification activities".
+Finally, the Regulation on Nuclear Safety at Nuclear Facilities, published in 2018, includes the requirement to "take into account the influence of human and organisational factors on nuclear safety, throughout the life cycle of the facility".

 18.3.2.
-Implementation of measures taken by the licence holder
+Implementation of measures taken by the licensee